 Add the wine, scrape the bottom of the pan with a wooden spoon to release the browned bits, and cook until the wine is reduced by half.
 Stir in the cooked potatoes and chicken broth, and simmer for 15 minutes more.

 Remove from the heat and stir in the olives, capers, and parsley.
 Transfer to a large bowl and refrigerate until cold, at least 1 hour.
 Meanwhile, make the empanada dough.

-For the empanada dough: Place 3 cups of the flour, salt, and sugar in a food processor fitted with a blade attachment and pulse until evenly combined.
+Place 3 cups of the flour, salt, and sugar in a food processor fitted with a blade attachment and pulse until evenly combined.
 Cut the shortening into small chunks, add it to the food processor, and pulse until the mixture has the consistency of sand.

 Whisk the egg, water, and vinegar in a small bowl until combined.
 Turn on the food processor and slowly pour in the egg mixture.
 Continue mixing until the mixture resembles coarse crumbs.

 Empty mixture onto a lightly floured work surface and use your hands to shape it into a rough ball.
 Using the heels of your hands, gently knead the dough into a smooth, elastic ball.
 Wrap the dough in plastic wrap and refrigerate for 1 hour.

 Lightly flour a clean, large work surface and a rolling pin.
 Roll the dough out to about 1/8-inch thick.
 Using a 4-inch-round pastry-cutting mold, cut circles from the dough.
 (Alternatively use a knife and trace around a 4-inch plate to form the circles.)

 Gather the dough scraps and form into a ball again.
 Roll out the dough and cut more circles.
 (If the dough springs back and is difficult to roll out, let it rest before rolling again.)
 Makes about 16 dough circles.